 Opening Hours: Tuesday to Sunday.
 During the month of January, it is open from 9 AM to 4 PM.

-7. The Turkish and Islamic Arts Museum
+7. The Turkish and Islamic Arts Museum: Explore The Rich Heritage

 The palace of Ibrahim Pasha is now converted to a museum that shows a different side of Turkish history.
 You can see a huge collection of carpets from all across the country.
 The basement has reconstructed nomad tents and even the interiors of a Bursa mansion that existed in the 19th century.
 Spring is the best place to visit this museum since by end of May, it can get quite crowded

 Opening Hours: Tuesday to Sunday from 9 AM to 4:30 PM